MicrosoftDocs/dynamics-365-project-operations/articles/project-management/saving-changes-to-projects.md

 [!INCLUDE[banner](../includes/banner.md)]

-_**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_
+_**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing._

 Microsoft Dynamics 365 Project Operations embeds Microsoft Project for the Web inside the tasks tab of a project entity.
-When edits are made to the WBS the UI immediately shows the changes; however, an asynchronous save process is triggered to update the relevant fields in Dataverse.
+When edits are made to the work breakdown structure (WBS) the UI immediately shows the changes; however, an asynchronous save process is triggered to update the relevant fields in Dataverse.
 The amount of time this asynchronous save takes depends on the size of the changes.
-If a change requires updates to many entities (for example, adjusting dates on a task that many other tasks depend on), it takes much longer than a simple change that only impacts a few entities.
+If a change requires updates to many entities (for example, adjusting dates on a task that many other tasks depend on), it takes longer than a change that updates a few entities.

 ## Save Status

-The status of this save is indicated by an icon in the top right corner of the Project for the Web UI.
-This icon has three states:
+An icon in the top right corner of the Project for the Web UI indicates the save status.
+The save status icon has three states.

 A green check mark indicates there isn't a pending save, and Dataverse and Project for the Web are in sync: